-Let me give you an example to make things clear.
+Let me give you an example (from my own past life) to make things clear.
 Imagine that you are late for work and you’re rushing around your house in preparation to leave.
 If a loved one starts telling you something important about what they are going to do today, how much of your attention is going to be focused on what they are telling you?
 Not much.

-But when we become more present—when we gradually establish more awareness and acceptance of the present moment through meditation—we stop being as distracted and preoccupied.
+But when we become more present — when we gradually establish more awareness and acceptance of the present moment through meditation — we stop being as distracted and preoccupied.
 In the space that opens for a moment, we can breathe deeply and listen deeply.
 For a moment, stress slips off our shoulders.
-And with practice we can learn to have more and more present moments of peacefulness in our life.
+And with practice we can learn to have more and more moments like this in our life.

 Here’s how to establish presence through morning meditation (note that there are many meditation techniques, this is the one Angel and I are presently practicing):

-There is nothing exciting about putting one foot in front of the other every day for weeks, but by doing so, many normal human beings have climbed over 29,000 feet to the top of the highest mountain in the world, Mount Everest.
+For example, there’s nothing exciting about putting one foot in front of the other every day for weeks, but by doing so, many normal human beings have climbed over 29,000 feet to the top of the highest mountain in the world, Mount Everest…

 You have a choice!

 Choose to clean your dishes when it would be easier to leave them in the sink.

 Choose to exercise when it would be easier to sleep in.

 Choose to meditate when it would be easier to distract yourself with something else.